portellam/powerstate-virtmanager/README.md

 ```

 ##### Graphics User Interface
-The top horizontal toolbar (Main) allows is optimized for keyboard.
-Use arrow
+- The top horizontal toolbar allows is optimized for keyboard.
+Use arrow keys
-keys and macros to quickly navigate and change settings.
+and macros to quickly navigate and change settings.

-The left vertical toolbar is optimized for mouse and other input devices.
-Set a
+- The left vertical toolbar is optimized for mouse and other input devices.
+Set
-power setting for one or more selected Virtual Machines.
+a power setting for one or more selected Virtual Machines.

-The right viewport is the list of valid Virtual Machines on the system.
+- The right viewport is the list of valid Virtual Machines on the system.
 Filter
 and select one or more Virtual Machines.

 ![GUI Main Window](/img/gui-main-window.png)